jameshanlon/cheese/cheese/pages/energy-tracer-rates.md

    we will pay for the 5 extra miles there and back = 10 miles of travel time at £17.50/hour = 29p/minute.
 Travel times are available on Google maps etc.

 ## Trainee ETs

-The training system is that you will (usually on one day) observe one survey with Brian Harper as a pair, then take it in turns to lead a survey under supervision.
-You will then do at least two more surveys under the supervision of an experienced ET, being paid a flat rate of £20.
+The training system is that you will (usually on one day) observe one survey with Brian Harper as a pair of trainees, then take it in turns to lead a survey under supervision.
+You will then lead from two to five more surveys under the supervision of an experienced ET, being paid a flat rate of £20.
+We will examine further recordings of your surveys during the season to monitor your progress and expertise, giving further instruction where necessary.
 If these are considered to be satisfactory, you will be 'signed off' and become eligible for the fees above.

-At the end of the season, after the tapes of several of your last surveys have been reviewed by Brian as being satisfactory, you will be awarded a CPD certificate by Brian’s Energy Tracer CIC.
+At the end of the season, after the tapes of several of your last surveys have been reviewed and are found to be satisfactory, you will be awarded a CPD certificate.

 ## Expenses